Hackebein/docker-ts3server/README.md

 ## Basic

-### TS3SERVER_DB_CLEAR
+### TS3SERVER_LICENSE
-Default: 0
+Default: view

 Since: 3.0.0

-> If set to "1", the server database will be cleared before starting up the server.
-This is mainly used for testing.
-Usually this parameter should not be specified, so all server settings will be restored when the server process is restarted.
+> if set to "accept", the server will assume you have read and accepted the license it comes with.
+If this is set to "view", the ts3server will not start.

+### TS3SERVER_QUERY_PASSWORD
+Default: <random>

+Since: 3.0.0

+> Defines the server query admin password.

 ### TS3SERVER_DB_CLIENT_DAYS
 Default: 90